15A NCAC 13B .0543 CLOSURE AND POST-CLOSURE REQUIREMENTS FOR C&DLF FACILITIES

-(A) decreased by the Division if the owner or operator demonstrates that the reduced period is sufficient to protect human health and the environment and this demonstration is approved by the Division; or
+(A) decreased by the Division if the owner or operator demonstrates that the reduced period is protective of human health and the environment and this demonstration is approved by the Division; or

 (B) increased by the Division if the Division determines that the lengthened period is necessary to protect human health and the environment.

-(3) Every five years during the post-closure care period and following completion of the post-closure care period for each C&DLF unit, the owner or operator must notify the Division that a certification verifying that post-closure care has been completed in accordance with the post-closure plan, has been placed in the operating record.
+(3) Every five years during the post-closure care period and following completion of the post-closure care period for each C&DLF unit, the owner or operator shall notify the Division that a certification verifying that post-closure care has been conducted in accordance with the post-closure plan, has been placed in the operating record.
 If required by G.S.
 89C, the certification shall be signed by a licensed professional engineer.

 (f) Post-closure plan contents.
-The owner and operator of all C&DLF units must submit a written post-closure plan that includes, at a minimum, the following information:
+The owner and operator of all C&DLF units shall submit a written post-closure plan to the Division that includes the following information:

-(1) a description of the monitoring and maintenance activities required for each C&DLF unit, and the frequency at which these activities must be performed;
+(1) a description of the monitoring and maintenance activities required for each C&DLF unit, and the frequency at which these activities shall be performed;

 (2) name, address, and telephone number of the person or office responsible for the facility during the post-closure period;

 (3) a description of the planned uses of the property during the post-closure period.
-Post-closure use of the property must not disturb the integrity of the cap system, base liner system, or any other components of the containment system, or the function of the monitoring systems unless necessary to comply with the requirements in Rules .0531 through .0546 of this Section.
+Post-closure use of the property shall not disturb the integrity of the cap system, base liner system, or any other components of the containment system, or the function of the monitoring systems unless necessary to comply with the requirements in Rules .0531 through .0546 of this Section.
 The owner or operator may submit a request in writing to the Division for a disturbance.
 The request shall include a demonstration that disturbance of the cap system, base liner system, or other component of the containment system, including any removal of waste, will not increase the potential for fires, vector attraction, damage to these systems, or the release of dust, odors, waste, or leachate to the environment; and

-(4) the cost estimate for post-closure activities required under Rule .0546 of this Section.
+(4) the cost estimate for post-closure activities required under Section .1800 of this Subchapter.

 History Note: Authority G.S.
 130A-294;